 - Access 1.
-Fishing for Dissostichus mawsoni in Statistical Subarea 88.1 shall be limited to the exploratory longline fishery by Australia, Japan, Republic of Korea, New Zealand, Spain, Ukraine, UK and Uruguay.
-The fishery shall be conducted by a maximum in the season of two (2) Australian, one (1) Japanese, six (6) Korean, three (3) New Zealand, one (1) Spanish, five (5) Ukrainian, three (3) UK and one (1) Uruguayan flagged vessels using longlines only. - Catch limit 2.
-In accordance with Conservation Measure 91-05, paragraph 28, the precautionary catch limits for Statistical Subarea 88.2 small-scale research units (SSRUs) A-B are included in the catch limits in this paragraph.
+Fishing for Dissostichus mawsoni in Statistical Subarea 88.1 shall be limited to the exploratory longline fishery by Australia, Chile, Japan, Republic of Korea, New Zealand, Spain, Ukraine and Uruguay.
+The fishery shall be conducted by a maximum in the season of two (2) Australian, one (1) Chilean, one (1) Japanese, six (6) Korean, three (3) New Zealand, one (1) Spanish, five (5) Ukrainian and one (1) Uruguayan flagged vessels using longlines only. - Catch limit 2.
+Notwithstanding Conservation Measure 91-05, paragraph 28, the precautionary catch limits for Statistical Subarea 88.2 small-scale research units (SSRUs) A-B are included in the catch limits in this paragraph.

-The total catch of Dissostichus mawsoni in the 2021/22 season shall not exceed a precautionary catch limit of 3 495 tonnes applied as follows:
+The total catch of Dissostichus mawsoni in the 2022/23 season shall not exceed a precautionary catch limit of 3 495 tonnes applied to the following areas:

-(i) all areas outside the Ross Sea region marine protected area and north of 70°S, which in Statistical Subarea 88.1 include SSRU A and SSRUs B, C and G -
+(i) 'N70': all areas outside the Ross Sea region marine protected area and north of 70°S, which in Statistical Subarea 88.1 include SSRU A and SSRUs B, C and G -